Skip to main content

 Arrest Records

 The Ozaukee County Sheriff's Office maintains arrest records for incidents throughout Ozaukee County, including those occurring in the village.
 These records contain details of each arrest, the charges filed, and booking information.
-Anyone seeking arrest records—whether residents, attorneys, or researchers—must submit a formal request to the Sheriff's Office following guidelines established by the Wisconsin Open Records Law.
+Anyone seeking arrest records, whether residents, attorneys, or researchers, must submit a formal request to the Sheriff's Office following guidelines established by the Wisconsin Open Records Law.
 A typical arrest record includes the individual's name, date of arrest, specific charges, and which agency made the arrest.

 Criminal Records

 The criminal records ecosystem in Ozaukee County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 The Ozaukee County Circuit Court maintains records of criminal proceedings, while the Sheriff's Office keeps arrest and incident reports.
 Residents can conduct background checks through the Wisconsin Department of Justice's Crime Information Bureau, which provides statewide criminal history information.
-The Wisconsin Bureau of Investigation also offers resources for residents seeking detailed background checks.
+The Wisconsin Department of Justice also offers resources for residents seeking detailed background checks.

 Vital Records

 Vital records for Saukville, such as birth certificates, death records, and marriage licenses, are managed by the Wisconsin Department of Health Services' Vital Records office.
 Individuals can obtain these documents by submitting requests and providing the necessary information.
 The Social Security Administration also maintains death records for Saukville residents, which can be accessed through their online portal.
+The National Archives and Records Administration (NARA) houses federal vital records, including those related to Saukville, that may be of interest to genealogists and researchers.

 Business & Licensing Records

-Saukville's business community benefits from a range of public records and resources designed to support commercial growth.
+Saukville's business community benefits from a range of public records and resources supports commercial growth.
 The village website provides information on obtaining business licenses, permits, and zoning details from local government offices.
 Entrepreneurs and companies can also consult the USA.gov Government Records guide for guidance on federal business registration and compliance requirements.
 The Saukville Industrial Park, which has experienced significant growth in recent years, offers additional resources for businesses looking to establish or expand operations in the area.

 Economy & Demographics